SBU-Josh/cocoa2/README.md

     $(cocoa) $CONDA_PREFIX/bin/git-lfs clone git@github.com:SBU-Josh/cocoa2.git

-(**Warning**) We have a limited monthly quota in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone Cocoa's main repository.

 Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the [set_installation_options](https://github.com/SBU-Josh/cocoa2/blob/main/Cocoa/set_installation_options) script (located at Cocoa/ subdirectory), as shown below.
 Please choose the MINICONDA_INSTALLATION method unless you cannot work with CONDA.

     [Extracted from set_installation_options script]